Bears-R-Us/arkouda/.github/ISSUE_TEMPLATE/feature-request.md

 Is there currently a way to achieve the desired functionality (even if it is not ideal)?
 If so, please provide it for context.

 **Additional context**
 Add any other context or screenshots about the feature request here.
+If the requested feature is based on another library (i.e. numpy, pandas, scipy), please provide a link to their supporting documentation for reference.